voityuk/ESE/readme.txt

-Executables for WINDOWS (ese.exe) and LINUX (ese.x) are peovided.
+Executables for WINDOWS (ese.exe) and LINUX (ese.x) are provided.

-Input file for the ESE program must contain two section
+Input file for the ESE program contains two section

-(1)atomic coordinates of the system and
+(1) atomic coordinates of the system and

 (2) atomic charges.

 Also any comments may be included.

-(1) The atomic coordinate section begins with a line containing 'Atomic coordinates' followed by N lines (one line per atom) with an atomic number  (or the corresponding ZZelement symbol) and XYZ coordinates in Angstroms.
+(1) The atomic coordinate section begins with a line containing 'Atomic coordinates' followed by N lines (one line per atom) with an atomic number  (or the corresponding element symbol) and XYZ coordinates in Angstroms.
 The section ends with a blank line.